Table of Contents

 Pathomechanism of listeriosis

-Laboratory diagnosis of listeria
+Laboratory diagnosis for Listeria

-Therapy of listeriosis
+Therapy for listeriosis

 Attributes of bacilli

-Pathomechanism of bacillus anthracis
+Pathomechanism of Bacillus anthracis

-Clinical picture at infections with bacillus anthracis
+Clinical picture of infections with Bacillus anthracis

 Laboratory diagnosis of anthrax

-Therapy of anthrax infections
+Therapy for anthrax infections

-New antibiotics found to be effective against anthrax include levofloxacin, daptomycin, gatifloxacin and dalbavancin.
-Newer therapies like peptides, bacteriophages enzymes, monoclonal antibodies etc. are being evaluated
+New antibiotics found to be effective against anthrax include levofloxacin, daptomycin, gatifloxacin, and dalbavancin.
+Newer therapies like peptides, bacteriophages enzymes, monoclonal antibodies, etc. are being evaluated

 In humans, Bacillus cereus causes invasive local infections and self-limiting food intoxications.

-Food intoxications from bacillus cereus
+Food intoxications from Bacillus cereus

-Local infections with bacillus cereus
+Local infections with Bacillus cereus

-Laboratory diagnosis of bacillus cereus
+Laboratory diagnosis of Bacillus cereus

-Attributes of propionibacteria
+Attributes of Propionibacteria

-Clinical picture of pathogen propionibacteria
+Clinical picture of pathogenic Propionibacteria

 Attributes and detection of actinomycetes

-Attributes of clostridium perfringens
+Attributes of Clostridium perfringens

-Pathomechanism of gas gangrene
+Pathophysiological mechanism of gas gangrene

-A decrease of the redox potential of the infected tissue is required for sprouting of Clostridia spores.
+A decrease of the redox potential of the infected tissue is required for the sprouting of Clostridia spores.
 For example, this is the case in circulatory disorders or necroses.
 This is why the cell destruction and emergence of edemas by further occurring toxins from C. perfringens can be seen as a vicious cycle because it facilitates its own growth.
 Due to fermentation, the eponymous gas is formed.